 Plankton (phytoplankton and zooplankton) plays a crucial role in terms of health of the aquatic environment as pollution indicators (Ukaonu et al., 2015).
 Phytoplankton is dissolved oxygen producer in the water as well as a natural food for various fishes that inhabits the first level of producer in energy flows.
 The existence of phytoplankton in the waters can be seen on the basis of their abundance influenced by several environmental parameters and their physiological characteristics.
 It will change at various levels as a response to the changes in physical, chemical and biological environmental conditions (Evi et al., 2014).

 Zooplankton is weakly swimming microscopic animals that drift with water currents.
 Examples include: fish larvae, insect larvae, Crustacea, Protozoa and Rotifera.
 Zooplankton in association with phytoplankton makes up the planktonic food supply.
 The presence of adult and developmental stages of planktonic organisms in any water body reveals the suitability of the environment to support aquatic life.
 Zooplankton feed on the primary producers and organic debris in water thereby performing a significant role in the trophic relationship in the ecosystem (Kigbu et al., 2015; Ovie et al., 2015).
 These organisms are useful indicators of water quality and fisheries health as they serve as food sources to organisms at higher trophic level (Davies et al., 2008).
 Biological productivity of a water body depends on the abundance of the plankton.

 Water quality monitoring is deemed to be an important task in water resource management around the world (Barcellos, 2022).
 Phytoplankton and zooplankton diversity depends on water quality and hydrological conditions.
-Plankton is small in size, fast-growing, widely distributed, and sensitive to changes in the water environment (Li et al., 2016; Duong et al., 2019 and Song et al., 2020).
+Plankton is small, fast-growing, widely distributed, and sensitive to changes in the water environment (Li et al., 2016; Arulraj et al., 2019; Duong et al., 2019 and Song et al., 2020).
 Therefore, they are often used as indicator species to monitor river ecosystems (Hoang et al., 2018 and Ha et al., 2020) and surface water quality (Yen et al., 2019 and Van et al., 2020).
-Several studies have recognized the effects of temperature, water clarity, pH, DO, and electrical conductivity (EC) on plankton (Song et al., 2020; Mironova et al., 2022 and Nguyen et al., 2022).
+Several studies have recognized the effects of temperature, water clarity, pH, DO, and electrical conductivity (EC) on plankton (Arulraj et al., 2019; Song et al., 2020; Mironova et al., 2022 and Nguyen et al., 2022).
 The combination of physicochemical characteristics and plankton diversity will provide better information of the current state of the River.
 Therefore, this study was conducted to assess surface water quality and the biodiversity index of plankton in River Ose.
 These approaches can provide important information in water quality monitoring and assist in predicting biological changes when the environment is altered.

 Materials and Methods